Genetics Discipline Requirements

-Following admission into the Genetics Program, the student should consult with their mentor and the Graduate Advisor on the selection of their Advisory Committee members.
+Following transfer into the Genetics discipline, the student should consult with their mentor and the Graduate Advisor on the selection of their Advisory Committee members.
 Doctoral students typically have four members on their committee in addition to a GSBS-assigned University Member.
 Masters students typically have three faculty members in addition to a GSBS-assigned University Member on their Advisory Committee.
 Committee members should be selected, in consultation with the mentor, that can best provide constructive input to the student’s research and career goals.
 For either MS or PhD students, additional committee members adding specific expertise to the student’s training may be added with a temporary GSBS appointment to the student committee.
 The committee guides the student in selecting course work appropriate for the degree program, defines research goals, monitors research progress, approves the research proposal, and provides scientific guidance.
 Before the completion of the second semester of study, a degree plan listing all courses should be completed by the student, approved by the student’s Advisory Committee, Graduate Program Advisor, and Dean.
 Each student is required to meet with his/her advisory committee at least once per academic year.
-This meeting is typically held in the Summer semester in conjunction with the student’s enrollment in Scientific Communications Competencies (BMSC 6100).
+This meeting is typically held in the Summer semester.

 Advancement to Doctoral Candidacy

 Doctoral students must complete the following two-part process to be advanced to candidacy.
-First, a program-based qualifying examination, designed and administered by the Program’s graduate faculty, must be successfully completed.
+First, a qualifying examination, designed and administered by the student’s Advisory Committee must be successfully completed.
 Second, the student must submit and defend their research proposal to their advisory committee.
 When successfully completed, the student is advanced to candidacy and may enroll in Doctoral Dissertation (BMSC 6395) in the first long semester immediately following approval of the research proposal and maintain continuous enrollment in this course until dissertation is defended and approved.
 Following advancement to candidacy doctoral student’s course load is reduced to 9 Semester Credit Hours (SCH).